Small Group Tour ●IJT Classic

 Day 5-6

-Today you will make your way by local train and shinkansen bullet train to Osaka, an exciting, modern city known for its superb street food (takoyaki octopus balls and okonomiyaki savoury pancake are firm favourites – trust us!) and the down-to-earth attitude of its inhabitants.
+Today you will make your way by local train and Shinkansen bullet train to Osaka, a modern city known for the down-to-earth attitude of its inhabitants and its street food (takoyaki octopus balls and okonomiyaki savoury pancake are firm favourites – trust us!).

-This afternoon you will begin your exploration of the city by visiting Osaka Castle, a huge reconstruction of the original building, housing a great museum about the castle's origins.
-Later on you will be free to do your own thing, or to head out with your tour leader to explore the vibrant Dotonbori district known for the iconic Glico Running Man, the famous animatronic crab, and some of Osaka's best street food.
+Visit Osaka Castle, a huge reconstruction of the original building, with your Insider guide, then spend some free time exploring.
+Perhaps the Dotonbori district known for the towering, neon-lit Glico Running Man, the famous animatronic crab, and, of course, some of Osaka's best street food.

 -